Vigh24/chatwoot/RAILWAY_DEPLOYMENT.md

 - Railway account
 - Railway CLI installed (optional, but recommended)
+- GitHub repository for your Chatwoot codebase

 ## Files Added for Railway Deployment

 1. `railway.json` - Configuration file for Railway deployment
 2. `Dockerfile.railway` - Custom Dockerfile for deploying Chatwoot on Railway
+3. `.github/workflows/deploy_to_railway.yml` - GitHub Actions workflow for deploying to Railway
+4. `.github/workflows/build_and_push_docker.yml` - GitHub Actions workflow for building and pushing Docker image to GitHub Container Registry

 ## Deployment Steps